vmware-archive/cascade/README.md

 Dependencies
 =====
-Cascade should build successfully on OSX and most Linux distributions.
+The easiest way to get started with Cascade is with Docker.
+With Docker, you'll only need an installation of [Docker](https://hub.docker.com/search/?type=edition&offering=community) to build and run Cascade.

 Building Cascade
 =====